 Rehabilitation is an essential part of TBI recovery.
-Therefore, it’s important to find the right home exercise program for traumatic brain injury most suitable for you.
-This can include a combination of physical and cognitive therapy exercises.
+Therefore, it’s important to find the home exercise program for traumatic brain injury most suitable for you.
+This can include a combination of physical and cognitive exercises, focused on skills specific to your recovery process.
 The goal is to find ways to stay engaged and motivated at home to promote recovery.

-This article will discuss the importance of adapting to a home exercise program for traumatic brain injury and the types of therapy exercises to include.
+This article will discuss the importance of participating in a home exercise program for traumatic brain injury and the types of therapy exercises to include.

 Creating a Home Exercise Program for Traumatic Brain Injury

-Fortunately, the brain has the ability to rewire itself through neuroplasticity and restore many affected functions.
+Fortunately, the brain has the ability to rewire itself through neuroplasticity, allowing it to restore many affected functions.
 Neuroplasticity is best activated through high repetition of exercises, or massed practice.
-The brain recognizes the importance of a task the more it’s practiced.
-Therefore it’s imperative to find suitable exercises for your ability level to help restore function.
+The more a task is practiced, the more the brain recognizes the importance of that task and rewires itself to restore related functions.
+Therefore, it’s imperative to find suitable exercises for your ability level to best stimulate brain rewiring through neuroplasticity and regain functional skills.

 Your therapist is a great resource for rehabilitation exercises.
 However, after discharge, it can be harder to stay consistent with therapy.
-While your therapists often provide you with sheets of physical exercises to do at home, it can be difficult to stay motivated.
+While your therapists often provide you with sheets of physical or cognitive exercises to do at home, it can be difficult to stay motivated.
 Studies have shown that individuals who solely use home exercise sheets are less likely to stay engaged in rehabilitation.
+Therefore, it is essential to try to make your home exercise program personalized and motivating for you.

-Furthermore, insurance may not cover therapy which puts survivors at a disadvantage.
-With a proper home-based therapy program survivors won’t have to miss out on practice and can continue on with their TBI recovery.
+With an appropriately challenging and intrinsically motivating home therapy program, survivors won’t have to miss out on practice and can continue on with their TBI recovery.

 Types of Exercises to Include in Your Home Therapy Program After TBI

-Different sets of exercises can help TBI survivors restore function, build strength, regain balance, and practice flexibility.
+Different sets of exercises can help TBI survivors both mentally and physically.
+Through regularly exercising, survivors can restore function, improve cognitive skills, build strength, regain balance, and practice flexibility.
 Participating in a home therapy program for TBI can also help improve the cardiovascular system.
 There are various types of cognitive and physical exercises you can try depending on which skills you want to target.

 Exercises to consider in your home therapy program for traumatic brain injury include: